-All applicants will be required to sign a Subrogation Agreement as a part of participating in the Rental Repair Program.
+All applicants will be required to sign a Subrogation Agreement as a part of participating in the Rental Repair Reimbursement Program.
 Applicants must subrogate any additional funds received for damage caused by the disaster back to Volusia County.
-CDBG-DR funding must be funding of last resort, and if additional funds are paid to an applicant for the same purpose as the housing assistance they receive through CDBG-DR funding after Volusia County has completed rehabilitation of the rental structure, those funds must be returned to the Volusia County Office of Recovery and Resiliency.
+CDBG-DR funding must be funding of last resort, and if additional funds are paid to an applicant for the same purpose as the housing assistance they receive through CDBG-DR funding after Volusia County has reimbursed the applicant for repairs made to the rental structure, those funds must be returned to the Volusia County Office of Recovery and Resiliency.